 Why did probiotics improve hair health?

-When the researchers looked at the mucocutaneous pH level, they found that the mice eating the probiotic or receiving L.reuteri had significantly increased pH level in various parts of their body.
+When the researchers looked at the mucocutaneous pH level, they found that the mice eating the probiotic or receiving L.reuteri had significantly increased the pH level in various parts of their body.

 They also noted that the mice had significantly faster hair regrowth after mice had their hair shaved and received the probiotic.